oracle/fmw-kubernetes/OracleWebCenterPortal/kubernetes/monitoring-service/README.md

 ```
 The script will perform the following steps:

-- Helm install `prometheus-community/kube-prometheus-stack` of version "16.5.0" if `setupKubePrometheusStack` is set to `true`.
+- Helm install `prometheus-community/kube-prometheus-stack` if `setupKubePrometheusStack` is set to `true`.
-- Deploys WebLogic Monitoring Exporter to Administration Server.
-- Deploys WebLogic Monitoring Exporter to `wcpCluster` if `wlsMonitoringExporterTowcpCluster` is set to `true`.
-- Deploys WebLogic Monitoring Exporter to `wcpPortletCluster` if `wlsMonitoringExporterTowcpPortletCluster` is set to `true`.
+- Configures Monitoring Exporter as sidecar
 - Exposes the Monitoring Services (Prometheus at `32101`, Grafana at `32100` and Alertmanager at `32102`) outside of the Kubernetes cluster if `exposeMonitoringNodePort` is set to `true`.
 - Imports the WebLogic Server Grafana Dashboard if `setupKubePrometheusStack` is set to `true`.